 Safe Mercury Removal

-Mercury-safe dentistry is the use of specifically developed protocols to minimize your exposure to mercury during the removal and replacement of mercury containing amalgam restorations (silver colored metal fillings).
+The use of specifically developed protocols to minimize your exposure to mercury during the removal and replacement of mercury amalgam fillings (silver colored metal fillings).

 Gum Disease Treatment